nschloe/meshio/README.md

 conda install -c conda-forge meshio
 ```

+### Adding new formats

+1. Implement a reader function with the signature `(filename: typing.Union[str, os.PathLike, typing.IO]) -> meshio.Mesh`
+2. Implement a writer function with the signature `(filename: typing.Union[str, os.PathLike, typing.IO], mesh: meshio.Mesh, *args, **kwargs) -> None`
+3. Use the `register_reader` and `register_writer` functions in `meshio/_filetypes.py` to associate these functions with a format name and extension(s)
+4. Ensure that these functions are called on import (see modules in the `meshio.formats` subpackage for examples)
+5. Write tests for these functions

 ### Testing

 To run the meshio unit tests, check out this repository and type